xfire/scarg/readme.md

     newSeparator("=", 60, true)

+### Help Viewer

+The generation of the help and usage text can be specified by providing an implementation of the `HelpViewer` trait.
+A default implementation is provided with the `DefaultHelpViewer` trait, which can be mixed into the `ArgumentParser` class.
+If you don't want output, you can use the `SilentHelpViewer` or create an own by extending the `HelpViewer` trait.

+The `DefaultHelpViewer` can be customized by overriding it's `val`'s like `INDENT`, `USAGE_HEADER`, `UNKNOWN_ARGUMENT`, ... in your parser implementation.
+Also the default output to `stderr` can be changed by overwriting the `output(s: String)` method.

 Extending ConfigMap
 -------------------

-Imagine you want to save and get key/value pairs in your `ConfigMap` via `-v key=value` arguments.
+Imagine you want to get key/value pairs in your `ConfigMap` via `-v key=value` arguments.

 The only thing you must do is to provide a new type class instance of the trait `Reader[T]`.
 In this example it's the `implicit object KeyValueReader`.

     case class KeyValuePair(key: String, value: String)

-    class KeyValueConfig extends ConfigMap {
+    class KeyValueConfig(m: ValueMap) extends ConfigMap(m) {
       // type class to read an KeyValuePair implicit object KeyValueReader extends Reader[KeyValuePair] {
         def read(value: String): KeyValuePair = value.indexOf('=') match {